adnanmw/dji-tello-py-drone-keyboard-control/README.md

-# dji-tello-py-drone-keyboard-control
+# dji-tello-py-drone-keyboard-control python
-control you dji tello py drone using python .
+control you dji tello py drone using your keyboard  .